Now Hiring Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: Now Hiring

-Quick Plot Summary: Released in 2014, Now Hiring is a Family, Action, Comedy film directed by Mark Cantu.
+Quick Plot Summary: Released in 2014, Now Hiring is a Family, Action, Comedy film directed by Mark Cantu, written by Mark Cantu.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Jason Sedillo.
+It provides a scannable look at the movie's central conflict involving Jason Sedillo as Joe Martin / Average Joe.

 Ending Explained: Now Hiring